siglens/siglens-docs/docs/spl-docs/evaluation-functions/text-functions.md

 ## ltrim(\<str\>, \<trim_chars\>)
-This function trims the characters present in the `<trim_chars>` from the left side of the `<str>` and return this new string.
+This function trims the characters present in the `<trim_chars>` from the left side of the `<str>` and returns this new string.

 `<trim_chars>` is an optional argument.
-If not present, it would remove leading spaces and tabs from the `<str>` and return this as a new string.
+If not present, it would remove leading spaces and tabs from the `<str>` and return this new string.
 Other types of whitespace characters would remain unaffected.

 #### Usage
-- `<str>` argument can be either a string literal or a field name.
+- `<str>` argument can be a string literal or a field name.
 - `<trim_chars>` is a string containing characters that needs to be trimmed.
 - One can use this function with an eval command.